davetodd/akshays-tomb/_drafts/chapter-2.md

 "No," she replied.

 He glared at her, huffed, and carefully kneeled down to pick it up.
 After shaking off more dirt, he opened the box and pulled out a parchment.
 He unrolled this and read aloud: "Welcome to Freehull.
-Visitors are entitled to seven days residence on any uncontested property, after which they will be charged one half-mark per day... and it goes on."
+Visitors are entitled to seven days residence on any uncontested property, after which they will be charged one half-mark per week... and it goes on."

 He looked around and added, "As you would expect."